felixsuwarno/Google-Merchandise-Store-Purchase-Path-Attribution-Snowflake/readme.md

 <br>

 **CHANNEL & TOUCHPOINT ANALYSIS** <br>
-**BQ02A** — Across all purchases made by multi-session visitors, which channel closes the purchase session?<br>
+**BQ02A** — Which channels do multi-session visitors purchase through?<br>
-**BQ02B** — Which channels do multi-session visitors touch before they buy, and how often?
+**BQ02B** — Which channels do multi-session visitors touch before they make a purchase, and how often?
 <br>

 **ATTRIBUTION ANALYTICS** <br>